IATI/D-Portal/documents/ctrack_localtest.md

 This installs wget so we can fetch xml files from the internet.

-Now open "git bash" this can be found in your startmenu under git on windows 7 and below or searched for on windows 8 and above.
+Now open "git bash" and **Run as administrator**.

+This can be found in your startmenu under git on windows 7 and below or searched for on windows 8 and above.
 When run it should open up a command line window, this is the window you need  to type the commands on this page into.

 Finally we need to grab the code with the following command